-At Royal Unibrew, we are committed to conduct our business in a sustainable, responsible and ethical way.
+We are committed to conducting our business in a sustainable, responsible and ethical way.

-Royal Unibrew is a strong regional beverage company, founded on locally anchored facilities, employees and sourcing of materials and services.
+Royal Unibrew is a strong regional beverage company founded on locally anchored facilities, employees and sourcing of materials and services.
 We aim to provide successful, sustainable brands that people trust.
-We have therefore always been committed to contribute positively to the development in the areas we operate in, to limit our environmental impact, to establish safe and good working conditions for our employees and to deliver high quality products to our consumers.
+Therefore, we have always been committed to contributing positively to the development in the areas in which we operate, to limit our environmental impact, to establish safe and good working conditions for our employees and to deliver high quality products to our consumers.

-We also realize that being regional yet with global markets, we continuously need to improve our efforts and have a sustainability scope that encompasses the entire value chain across our markets.
+We realize that being regional, yet with global presence necessitate that we continuously work hard to improve our efforts and have a sustainability scope that encompasses the entire value chain across our markets.

-Our sustainability approach is underpinned by Royal Unibrew’s purpose and strategy, our continued support for the UN Global Compact (UNGC) principles, the UN Sustainable Development Goals (SDGs) as well as our recent endorsement of the TCFD framework with balanced disclosure of climate risks and climate opportunities.
+Our sustainability approach is underpinned by Royal Unibrew’s purpose and strategy, our continued commitment to support the principles of the UN Global Compact (UNGC), the UN Sustainable Development Goals (SDGs) as well as our endorsement of the TCFD recommendations with balanced disclosure of climate risks and climate opportunities.

-A strong company culture is crucial for our ongoing progress – a culture in which decisions are taken with respect to our consumers’, customers’, suppliers’ and other key stakeholders’ views and priorities, and a culture that encourages people to take responsibility for their actions.
-We believe that this approach is a strong foundation to integrate sustainability deeper into our organization and to realize our ambitious targets.
+A strong company culture is crucial for our ongoing progress – a culture in which decisions are made with respect to our consumers’, customers’, suppliers’ and other key stakeholders’ views and priorities, and a culture that encourages people to take responsibility for their own actions.
+We believe that this approach constitutes a strong foundation to integrate sustainability deeper into our organization and to realize our ambitious targets.

-During 2021, we worked intensively to implement plans and activities for each strategic pillar in all markets to ensure that Royal Unibrew is progressing and delivers results on both our short-term and long-term targets.
-By joining the Science Based Target initiative, we have set the course for full scope 3 transparency within the next 24 months.
-We believe that our current decarbonization targets will be approved.
+During 2022, we continued to work on implementation plans and activities for each strategic pillar in all markets to ensure that Royal Unibrew is progressing and delivers results on both our short-term and long-term targets.
+We mapped and assessed our entire scope 3 contribution and submitted our decarbonization targets for approval by the Science Based Target initiative (SBTi).
+This also entailed a finetuning of some of our sub-targets as a result of our acquisitions.
+We are confident that our targets will be approved.

-Furthermore, Royal Unibrew has been laying the foundation and initiated the integration of the five acquisitions completed in 2021.
-The new companies, their business models and competences, encourage us to reconsider some of our programs and approaches, such as our responsible sourcing and supplier management procedures, as well as it challenges some of our KPIs.
+Furthermore, Royal Unibrew has integrated the five acquisitions completed in 2021, and the integration of the acquired companies in 2022 is well under way.
+The new companies, their business models and competencies encourage us to reconsider some of our programs and approaches, such as our responsible sourcing and supplier management procedures, as they challenge a number of our KPIs.

 Total tax contribution (country-by-country)